Elegy Written in a Country Churchyard by Thomas Gray

 Stanza 17

-Their fate limited their reach and prevented them (circumscrib'd= limit / restrict)
+Their fate limited their reach and prevented them

-from developing both their virtues and their vices, (confine = restrict to a place)
+from developing both their virtues and their vices,

-They were never led to power through violence, (they were forbidden by their fate to gain power through killing people)
+Forbade to wade through slaughter to a throne, (they were forbidden by their fate to gain power through killing people)

-nor did they ever deny mercy to others. ( Their fate prevented them from becoming cruel / merciless to mankind like cruel kings)
+And shut the gates of mercy on mankind, ( Their fate prevented them from becoming cruel / merciless to mankind like cruel kings)

 Stanza 18

-They never had to suffer from the pain of struggle to consciously hide the truth from the public, (pangs = a sudden sharp pain)
+They never had to suffer from the pain of struggle to consciously hide the truth from the public,

 To quench the blushes of ingenuous shame,